Quantum spin systems on infinite lattices: Infinite tensor products

 \section{Infinite tensor products}

 Suppose that we have a quantum system consisting of $n$ copies of, say, a spin-1/2 system.
 The single system is described by the Hilbert space $\mc{H}_x = \mathbb{C}^2$.
 For the composite system we then have according to the rules of quantum mechanics $\mc{H} = \bigotimes_{i=1}^n \mathbb{C}^2$, the tensor product of $n$ copies of the single site space.
 The observables at a single site are spanned by the Pauli matrices, and hence equal to $M_2(\mathbb{C})$.
-For the whole system we then have $\alg{A} = \bigotimes_{i=1}^n M_2(\mathbb{C}) \cong \alg{B}(\bigotimes_{i=1}^n \mathbb{C})$.
+For the whole system we then have $\alg{A} = \bigotimes_{i=1}^n M_2(\mathbb{C}) \cong \alg{B}(\bigotimes_{i=1}^n \mathbb{C}^2)$.

-For an abstract $C^*$-algebra it is not immediately clear what the tensor product of this algebra with another $C^*$-algebra should be, and this can be a subtle issue.
+For an abstract $C^*$-algebra it is not immediately clear what the tensor product of this algebra with another $C^*$-algebra should be, and this can be a subtle issue: there are different natural choices of a norm on the algebraic tensor product, which do not always lead to the same $C^*$-algebra.
 Other problems arise when we do not look at systems with finitely many sites any more, but infinitely many, for example in quantum spin chains.
 The example of inequivalent representations above already shows a fundamental difference between systems with finitely many and infinitely many sites.
 In this section we will introduce the proper framework to describe such systems.